Santur: Derivations

-Similar musical instruments have been present since medieval times all over the world, including Armenia, China, Greece, India, etc.
+Similar musical instruments have been present since medieval times all over in Persian-influenced regions, including Armenia, China, Greece, India, etc.

-The Indian santoor is wider, more rectangular and has more strings.
-Its corresponding mallets are also held differently and played with a different technique.
+The Indian santoor, directly borrowed from the Persian santoor, is wider and more rectangular and has more strings.
+Its mallets are also held differently and played with a different technique.

 The eastern European version of the santur called the cimbalom, which is much larger and chromatic, is used to accompany Hungarian folk music, Eastern European Jewish music, and Slavic music, as well as Romani music.